MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/FluidType.md

 ---
 # DO NOT TOUCH — This file was automatically generated.
-See https://github.com/Mojang/MinecraftScriptingApiDocsGenerator to modify descriptions, examples, etc.
+See https://github.com/Mojang/MinecraftApiDocsGenerator to modify descriptions, examples, etc.
 author: jakeshirley
 ms.author: jashir
 ms.prod: gaming
-title: FluidType Enumeration
+title: .FluidType Enumeration
-description: Contents of the FluidType enumeration.
+description: Contents of the .FluidType enumeration.
 ---
 # FluidType Enumeration
 >[!IMPORTANT]